joshday/OnlineStats.jl/README.md

 [go to top](#readme-contents)
 # Series

-Series are the workhorse of OnlineStats.
+The `Series` type is the workhorse of OnlineStats.
 A Series tracks
 1. The Weight
 2. An OnlineStat or tuple of OnlineStats.